 The reality of self-harm is a difficult and sensitive topic that deserves our attention and understanding.
 It’s important to recognize that self-harm is often a coping mechanism for individuals who are struggling with intense emotions, past traumas, or other mental health issues.
 However, it’s crucial to understand that self-harm can quickly become dangerous and life-threatening, and should not be dismissed or ignored.
-Continue reading The Reality of Self-Harm: 3 Ways to Overcome it
+Continue reading 3 Ways to Overcome Self-harm Tendencies

 Self-harm is a severe problem that many individuals experience, and overcoming it can be difficult.
 But it is possible to beat self-harm and live a healthy, happy life with the correct self-care techniques and assistance.
 Remember that prioritizing your own health is crucial because self-care is not selfish.
 Find good coping mechanisms over time, ask for assistance when you need it, and be patient and kind to yourself as you go.
-Continue reading Self-Harm and Self-Care: How to break free?
+Continue reading How to stop self-harm and practice self-care?

 Integrating existential psychotherapy into your daily life can assist you in developing a better knowledge of yourself, your purpose, and your values.
 By accepting that life is unpredictable and ever-changing, you can learn to live in the present moment and make decisions that reflect your true self.
 Continue reading How Existential Psychotherapy Can Improve Your Life: 3 Tips!